How to Setup Django + Starter Template

 urlpatterns = [

-path('/', views.index)
+path('', views.index)

 ]

-And add the following to django_project/urls.py
+Add the following to django_project/urls.py:

 from django.contrib import admin